 Of those fatal crashes, 113 deaths were school bus occupants.
 Children and drivers inside the bus.
 Another 171 were pedestrians and bicyclists.
 More people died outside the bus than inside it.
 The remaining fatalities occurred in other vehicles involved in the crash.

-That 171 number is the one I keep coming back to.
+That 171 figure is the one that deserves more attention.
 Kids getting on and off the bus.
 Crossing in front of it.
 Walking in the loading zone.
 The bus itself might be safe for occupants, but the environment around it isn’t safe for everyone else.

 The Compartmentalization Argument